ceu-lang/pico-ceu/examples/race/README.md

 end
 ```

-The first change was on line 1, where we substitute ```-> NEVER``` with ```-> none```.
+The first change was at line 1, where we substitute ```-> NEVER``` with ```-> none```.
 This means that the code-await abstraction will no longer execute forever but still returns nothing.
 The other change was the addition of the lines 12 and 13, that breaks the ```every``` infinite loop when the pixel reaches the bottom of the screen.
 Now, when a pixel reaches the bottom of the screen, the ```break``` will stop the ```every``` loop, and consequently finalize the procedure and release a position in the pool.

 ## Trying to spawn 4 pixels again